Hans Schemm

-Hans Schemm (6 October 1891 – 5 March 1935) was an educator who became a prominent Nazi Party official.
+Hans Schemm (6 October 1891 – 5 March 1935) was a German educator who became a prominent Nazi Party official.
 He served as Gauleiter of Gau Bayreuth and Bavarian State Minister for Education and Culture until his death in an airplane accident.

 Early life

-Schemm, whose parents ran a shoemaker's shop, was born in Bayreuth.
-He attended volksschule for five years and then a teacher training preparatory school.
-From 1908 to 1910 he attended the Royal Bavarian Teachers' Seminar, a teachers' college in Altdorf bei Nürnberg.
+Schemm was born on 6 October 1891 in Bayreuth.
+His parents ran a shoemaker's shop.
+Schemm attended volksschule for five years and then a teacher training preparatory school.
+From 1908 to 1910, he attended the Royal Bavarian Teachers' Seminar, a teachers' college in Altdorf bei Nürnberg.
 He taught school beginning in 1910, first in Wülfersreuth, then as of 1911 in Neufang.
-In 1915 he got married; in 1917 a son was born.
+Schemm would get married in 1915, and he had a son in 1917.

 When the First World War broke out, Schemm was drafted and served as a medical attendant at a military epidemic hospital in Bayreuth.
 There he became infected with tuberculosis and, consequently, was discharged from military service on 26 August 1916.
 He returned to his teaching job in Neufang.
-In 1919 he was a member of the Freikorps Bayreuth, which took part in the suppression of the short-lived Bavarian Soviet Republic in Munich.
+In 1919, he was a member of the Freikorps Bayreuth, which took part in the suppression of the short-lived Bavarian Soviet Republic in Munich.
 On the basis of his background in bio-chemistry, Schemm became head of a bacteriological-chemical laboratory (Sanitorium Hubertusbad) in Thale.
 After it closed in 1921 for financial reasons, Schemm returned to the classroom as a volkschule teacher at the Altstadtschule ("Old Town School") in Bayreuth, which after his death was named the Hans-Schemm-Schule.